 Donor Nexus is a leading egg donor agency and donor egg bank located in Newport Beach, California – about 90 miles from San Diego.
 Our successful and innovative programs attract patients worldwide and we are proud to work with San Diego egg donors and intended parents on a regular basis.
 If you are interested in learning how to donate eggs, we've outlined the process for you below.
 If you are looking for an egg donor, we invite you to register for free access to browse our online database and learn more about our donor egg programs.

-If you are considering donating your eggs, you should first make sure to do your research on the egg donation process, read the experiences from previous donors, and feel comfortable with the egg donor screening evaluations.
+If you are considering donating your eggs, you should first make sure to read through the egg donation process and read the experiences of previous donors.
 Once you are ready to take the next step, you may submit a preliminary egg donor application on our website.